mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 This guide assumes that:

-- The server allows access to run commands (eg not a shared hosting).
+- The server allows access to run commands (e.g., not shared hosting).
-- You own a domain and able to manage its DNS settings.
+- You own a domain and can manage its DNS settings.

 ## 1. Preparing the Server

-Provision a Linux VPS on cloud.
-I'd recommend Hetzner because it's quite cheap, but the cheap server located far away from Malaysia.
+Provision a Linux VPS on the cloud.
+I'd recommend Hetzner because it's quite cheap, but the cheaper servers are located far away from Malaysia.
 See the server OS and specification requirements for installing Coolify [here](https://coolify.io/docs/get-started/installation#_1-server-requirements).

 (Optional, but Recommended) Enable SWAP space on your server.
-This is useful if your server has low RAM (eg 1GB).
-First check if SWAP is already enabled:
+This is useful if your server has low RAM (e.g., 1GB).
+First, check if SWAP is already enabled:

 ```bash
 swapon --show